ijlee2/codemod-utils/tutorials/main-tutorial/09-refactor-code-part-2.md

 - Although the implementation for `renameModule()` is complex (we had to parse and update abstract syntax trees), the test for it is simple, because `renameModule()` provided a good interface.

 - The input and output files were simple enough that we could write their content in one line without sacrificing readability.
-Should they have many lines, create an array of strings and use `createFile()` from `@codemod-utils/tests` instead.
+Should they have many lines, create an array of strings and use `normalizeFile()` from `@codemod-utils/tests` instead.
 This way, you can simulate what one would see in an actual file.

     ```ts
-    import { createFile } from '@codemod-utils/tests';
+    import { normalizeFile } from '@codemod-utils/tests';

-    const oldFile = createFile([
+    const oldFile = normalizeFile([
       `module('Old name', function (hooks) {`,
       `  module('Old name', function (nestedHooks) {});`,
       `});`,